 How Do I Apply To Be A Guardian?

 In order to apply for an emergency guardianship Utah, you must petition the court and be approved by a judge.
 The judge must determine that the guardianship is in the best interest of the respondent or protected person.
 The protected person has a right to challenge the guardianship and request a trial by jury.
 Establishing a Utah guardianship is a complicated process due to guardianship laws.

 - First, you must prove to the court that the protected person, or the ward, is incompetent, incapacitated or otherwise incapable of making their own decisions or handling their own affairs.

 - After you have proven to the court that the protected person is incompetent, then you must demonstrate to the court why you are the best person to be appointed as a guardianship.
 This process involves quite a heavy burden of proof because it removes the protected person’s rights to make decisions about their own medical care, housing situation and in some cases, financial affairs.

 It is best to hire an experienced attorney who has expertise in guardianships to help you petition the court for guardianship of your loved one.
 A lawyer can help you present evidence to the court that proves that the ward requires a guardian and call on healthcare providers and others to serve as witnesses if needed.

 Salt Lake City, Utah Guardianship Attorney David Pedrazas Can Help

 If you are interested in establishing a guardianship in Utah, contact the law offices of David Pedrazas, PLLC.
 We have more than 20 years of experience in serving the residents of Utah.
-Give us a call at 801-263-7078 today to schedule a free case evaluation.
+Give us a call at 801-263-7078 today to schedule a Legal Case Review.